GKaiser01/MLB_Player_WebScraper/README.md

 # MLB_Player_WebScraper
-A python file that scrapes from MLB for two different players stats and compare them in a CVS file
+A python file that scrapes from the MLB stats site for two different players stats and compare them in a CVS file